 Assistance that targets the government and civil Society sector, at approximately 20%, comprises the largest share of GAC aid projects.
 This represents a five percentage point increase over the previous fiscal year.
 It is followed by the projects targeting emergency responses (20%) and health (9%).

 The interactive view above presents a substantial amount of dis-aggregated data, and is therefore split in two panels; the main Explorer (default view) and the Data Sheet, which is populated by making selections using the main explorer.

 Hovering over a country gives the option to click for country details, which switches the view to the more detailed data sheet, for the particular country, region or other selection made.

 A set of drop down menus are provided to further navigate the Explorer.
 The data and view can be limited by a specific sector, by a class of organization delivering projects (e.g. civil society, multilateral etc) or location (Canadian or non-Canadian).
 Or by searching or selecting a specific organization by name.

 Detailed data in the Data Sheet pane can be called up for any selection: a country, comparison of multiple countries, sector, type or location of partner organization.

 More analysis and Updates

 Raw data is available for download here: HPDS-2005-2020.zip (15.6mb)

 More analysis of this data can be found in the opinion section or by clicking related posts in the side bar.

-The data was last updated in January 2015, and the next update is expected in April/May 2015.
+The data was last updated in April 2021, and the next update is expected in April 2022.